nggit/tremolo-docs/configuration.md

 The default is `1048576`, which means **1MiB/s** or **8.39Mbps**.

+If you want to increase the value too far from the default value, ideally you should also increase the *buffer_size* too.

 You can also apply download rate per [handler](handlers.html) using `rate`.

 ### upload_rate